 Please note that if you don’t import all accounts, the other accounts might not come up with the correct balances, because of the transfers between them and the accounts you haven’t imported.

 Exporting from your current application

-Select the Account you want to export, from the left hand side panel:
+First select the Account you want to export, from the left hand side panel.
+Then: